May 12, 2026

 "I didn't sleep on the flight.
 Then I spent the day with friends walking around Athens.
-When I arrived back, one of them said: so what are you going to talk about Friday?
-So I started to tell him and within 37 seconds, he blurred out: boring."
+When we arrived back at the hotel, one of them said: so what are you going to talk about Friday during your keynote?
+So I started to tell him and within 37 seconds, he blurted out: boring."

 "I took that data as something to reflect on.
 What are the conditions that kill hope?
 And then I thought: why don't we talk about how to cultivate hope in the context of systems?"